Let Customers find you!

 Here are the new features that will ensure you build your Store Locator successfully:

-Maps customization, styling, and management in the Cloud: Now you can create, customise and manage your maps style with Google Maps thanks to Cloud Based Maps Styling.
+Maps customization, styling, and management in the Cloud.
+You can create, customise and manage your maps style with Google Maps thanks to Cloud Based Maps Styling.

-POI Density Control: allows you to increase or decrease the number of POIs displayed on your map.
+POI Density Control.
+This allows you to increase or decrease the number of POIs displayed on your map.
 For instance, as a Retailer you can display the nearby restaurants and attractions to potential customers on its search map and filter out retailer competitors.

 By combining Marker Collision Management, Business POI Filtering, and POI Density Control, you create a more reliable, distinctive Store Locator which brings real value to your final users.